X-Nation 2099: Fictional team biography

 In the year 2099, Victor Von Doom approached Cerebra of the X-Men with a proposition.
 He told her that through a mathematical probability program he had deduced that there would be a mutant Messiah in the next generation, and he offered her the position of finding it for him.
 Cerebra agreed and left the X-Men in search of this figure who would lead all of mutantkind into a golden age.
 She began finding candidates and bringing them to the Xavier Center, which was watched over by a militant sect of nuns named the Sisters of the Howling Commandments.
 She was aided, albeit unwillingly, by Morphine Somers, former Minister of Humanity and interim liaison to Halo City while Doom was still President.

 The group's first adventure, like most in the short run of the series, begins with them sneaking out of the Xavier Home.
 After a night hanging out at the local Milk Bar, they end up fighting the Wild Boys, a gang of young mutants that Wulff used to belong to.
 They escape and return home, but are then forced to do construction work as punishment for sneaking out.
 While serving their punishment they are attacked by bounty hunters from the "Million Palms" Amusement Park, a place ruled over by the villain Avian, which once held December and Willow prisoner.
 The team fights together to fend off the attack, but when the smoke clears they notice that Willow is gone.

 Once again, the teens leave the shelter to confront Avian and rescue Willow, but they are captured as they enter Million Palms.
 There they meet Metalsmith, another young mutant, and find out that Avian is also searching for the mutant messiah, under the command of Doom's enemy John Herod.
 With the timely arrival of Willow, X-Nation escapes and heads back home.
 Meanwhile, the shelter is attacked by Atlantean soldiers.
-The sisters beat them back but are eventually defeated.
+The sisters beat them back but were eventually defeated.
 The teens arrive back home just in time to see it explode.

 Without a home and with floodwaters rising from the melting of the polar ice caps, X-Nation turns to the newly arrived Exodus, who promises to lead them into a new era of power.
 Cerebra battles the telepath who shows his true colors, wanting to help mutants rise up to rule over humans.
 In the final battle Clarion sacrifices himself to destroy Exodus and the remaining members of X-Nation evacuate to the Savage Land with the rest of humanity to escape the floods and the coming of the Phalanx.